-- The median age of the community has increased by 5 years over the past decade - The majority of the community it ethnically homogenous - Young adults access further training and employment opportunities often require them to move away from the area, producing an age group gap in young workers and professionals.
+- The median age of the community has increased by 5 years over the past decade - The majority of the community it ethnically homogenous, from a traditional background. - Young adults access further training and employment opportunities often require them to move away from the area, producing an age group gap in young workers and professionals.
 This has a negative impact on Council's ability to attract local young employees, thereby putting at risk our ability to meet our Asset Management objectives.
-Council has implemented an active traineeship/cadetship program in an effort to provide local career pathways and help alleviate this impact on resourcing.
+Active traineeship/cadetship programmes may alleviate this impact on resourcing.